Treatment Principles

 Treatment programs should be based on evidence of safety and effectiveness.

 Multiple controlled trials, systematic reviews and large observational studies have demonstrated that Opioid Agonist Treatment reduces morbidity, mortality and health care utilization.
-Therefore treatment and harm reduction programs that use opioid agonist medications should employ proven OAT practices, such as observed dosing with gradual introduction of take-home doses.
+Therefore treatment and harm reduction programs that use opioid agonist medications should employ proven Opioid Agonist Treatment practices, such as observed dosing with gradual introduction of take-home doses.
 Similarly, formal psychosocial treatment programs should offer medication-assisted treatment for alcohol use disorder, as anti-craving medications have been shown to improve drinking outcomes and reduce health care utilization.

 Treatment programs should promote recovery.